cirosantilli/linux-cheat/virtualbox.md

 # VirtualBox

+If you only want command line emulation, use the Vagrant front-end for VirtualBox.
+It rules.

+## Ubuntu Quick start

+Restart your computer, and from the BIOS setup screen, enable hardware virtualization.
+This will make VirtualBox *much* faster.

+Let's emulate one Ubuntu inside another:

+    wget -q -O - http://download.virtualbox.org/virtualbox/debian/oracle_vbox.asc | sudo apt-key add -
+    sudo sh -c 'echo "deb http://download.virtualbox.org/virtualbox/debian precise non-free contrib" >> /etc/apt/sources.list.d/virtualbox.org.list' sudo aptitude update
+    sudo aptitude install -y virtualbox-4.3

+Download an Ubuntu `.iso` image from the official website.

+Launch VirtualBox, and create a new image.
+Use the default settings.

+Insert the ISO into the virtual drive:

+- Settings
+- Storage
+- Click on the disk icon as shown on this video: <http://www.youtube.com/watch?feature=player_detailpage&v=hK-oggHEetc&t=538>

+and select a Live ISO we've downloaded.

+From there on, install Ubuntu as you would on regular hardware, and restart.

+## Introduction

 Open source cross platform option by Oracle.

 Create a VM with default configuration.

 If all you want to do is develop on a command line, forget the VirtualBox GUI, and go directly for Vagrant, which is much more automated for that purpose.

-All you have is an empty disk (disk file), but it cannot know where to boot from since it does not see you HD.
-Go: `settings > storage > click on the disk button` as shown on [this video](http://www.youtube.com/watch?feature=player_detailpage&v=hK-oggHEetc&t=538) and select a Live ISO for you desired distro.
-This ISO is mounted on the virtual DVD reader.

-Start running the system, and since the virtual HD is empty, it will boot from the ISO.
-Install that system.
-It will be just like installing on an empty HD.
-Reboot and you have a working system.
+## Mouse and keyboard

 Certain key combinations are always captured by the host, such as Ctrl-Alt-Del or Ctrl-Alt-BACKSPACE.

 You can send any Ctrl-Alt-KEY combination by using host_key + KEY, where host_key is right control version 4.2.

+There are also hosts that support VM integration: this allows you to capture the mouse automatically when you hover the VM window.

 ## Guest utils